Lomb Scargle Cross Spectra¶

 1. Create two light curves¶

-objects.
+There are two ways to make Lightcurve objects.
 We’ll show one way here.
 Check out Lightcurve for more examples.

 Make two signals in units of counts.
 The first is a sine wave with random normal noise, frequency of 3 and at random times, and the second is another sine wave with frequency of 3, phase shift of 0.01/2pi and make their counts non-negative by subtracting its least value.